trailofbits/DrLojekyll/docs/Grammar.md

 constant_decl: "#constant" foreign_type_name code_data constant_pragmas "." ;

+// Tells the compile that a foreign constant has a unique representation that
+// is distinct from every other constant/foreign constant of the same type.
+This
+// helps the compiler be slightly more aggressive in some optimization cases.
+//
+// In general, the compiler doesn't try to interpret the equality of two constants,
+// even integral literals.
+For example, it doesn't know that `0x1` and `1` are the
+// same.
 constant_pragmas: "@unique" ;
 constant_pragmas: ;

+// Marks a received or published message as differential.
+Required if absent
+// and analysis determines that a published message actually admits retractions.
+// Key idea is that it helps document and clearly define what things admit
+// diffrentials, as they often creep into code because of usage of negations.
 maybe_differential: "@differential" ;
 maybe_differential: ;

+// Marks a `#local` or `#export` declaration as being inlinable into its usage
+// sites.
+Inlining is not yet done, but when it is added, this will enable
+// `@inline`-marked rules to not (themselves) be subject to range-restriction,
+// but instead rely on their inlining into other clause bodies to restrict all
+// variables.
 maybe_inline: "@inline" ;
 maybe_inline: ;

+// Only return the first result from a `#query` declaration.
 maybe_first: "@first" ;
 maybe_first: ;